Last Updated: February 8, 2023

 - Underwater stunt person

-- Commercial diver – exploration, inspection and construction jobs – oil and gas companies, engineering firms, and shipping companies
+- Commercial or saturation diver – exploration, inspection and construction jobs – oil and gas companies, engineering firms, and shipping companies

 Now the only question is whether this is the lifestyle for you